aawes77-hue/Netflix-Clone/README.md

 # Netflix-Clone
-this is a nexflix clone for crearting this project i was used HTML and CSS.
+This is a nexflix clone for crearting this project i was used HTML and CSS.